 Certain limited partnership units are granted exchangeability into Class A common stock on a one-for-one basis (subject to adjustment).
 At the time exchangeability is granted, we recognize an expense based on the fair value of the award on that date, which is included in "Allocation of net income and grants of exchangeability to limited partnership units and FPUs" in our consolidated statements of operations.
-During the years ended December 31, 2014, 2013 and 2012, we incurred compensation expense, before associated income taxes, of \$126.5 million, \$57.0 million and \$127.1 million, respectively, related to the grant of exchangeability on partnership units.
-In addition, during the year ended December 31, 2013, the Company redeemed or exchanged limited partnership units in connection with its Global Partnership Restructuring Program and incurred compensation expense, before associated income taxes of \$304.1 million.
+During the years ended December 31, 2015, 2014 and 2013, we incurred compensation expense, before associated income taxes of \$231.4 million, \$126.5 million and \$57.0 million, respectively, related to the grant of exchangeability on partnership units.
+The 2015 amount includes a conversion of 90% of outstanding REUs and RPUs in December 2015 totaling \$114.0 million.